calvinlamk/Activating-Amplifiers/README.md

 # Activating-Amplifiers

+Codes will be reuploaded upon publication of the manuscript.

 This github contains sample codes for the following manuscript: https://www.biorxiv.org/content/10.1101/2023.03.15.532861v2 This code runs on CompuCell3D v3.7.8 which can be found at the organization's website, along with instructions.
 Instructions can also be found at the page for the original model: https://github.com/lmorsut/Lam_Morsut_GJSM